karincake/ambeng/gaplek/README.md

-# getuk
+# Gaplek - Gorm Helper
-Helper package for package GORM, mostly related to scopes.
+Helper for package GORM in doing some queries.

 ## Features
 1. Filter